sdaveas/cosmos-tictactoe/readme.md

 ## Game

 This project creates a blockchain that hosts [tictactoe](https://en.wikipedia.org/wiki/Tic-tac-toe) games.
-The interaction with the blockchain is actualized via cli commands are supported.
+The interaction with the blockchain is actualized via cli commands.
 Each command is described thoroughly below.

 ### Rules
-* All state of the game live on-chain.
+* The state of the games live on-chain.
 State includes open games, games currently in progress and completed games.
 * Any user can submit a transaction to the network to invite others to start a game (i.e. create an open game).
-* Other users may submit transactions to accept invitations.
+* Other users can submit transactions to accept invitations.
 When an invitation is accepted, the game starts.
 * The roles of “X” and “O” are decided as follows:
-    * users' public keys are concatenated and the result is hashed
+    * Users' public keys are concatenated and the result is hashed.
     * If the first bit of the output is 0, then the guest plays "O" and the host plays "X" and vice versa.
-    * “X” has the first move.
+    * “X” player has the first move.
 * Both users are issuing transactions to the network to make their moves until the game is complete.
 * The blockchain supports multiple concurrent games sessions/players.